MarynaShavlak/dev-interview-hub/src/entities/User/ui/DeprecatedProfileCard/README.md

-# DeprecatedProfileCard
+# DeprecatedUserCard

 ## Overview
-The **`DeprecatedProfileCard`** component represents the legacy profile card interface, designed to handle user profile information with deprecated UI elements.
+The **`DeprecatedUserCard`** component represents the legacy profile card interface, designed to handle user profile information with deprecated UI elements.
 This component provides a familiar interface for users during the transition to a redesigned profile card, allowing for profile data management including avatar, personal details, and selection of currency and country.
 It integrates deprecated UI components while maintaining essential functionality and visual consistency with the older design system.

 ## Props

-The **`DeprecatedProfileCard`** component accepts the following props:
+The **`DeprecatedUserCard`** component accepts the following props:

 | Prop                | Type                           | Required / Optional | Description                                                                            |
 |---------------------|--------------------------------|----------------------|----------------------------------------------------------------------------------------|